 After your child has completed the recipes, you can hand over a patch (also included) for him to add to their apron each month, showing off their growing culinary prowess.

-Each kit is organized around a theme—think global cuisine, green cooking, or even movies and camping—and may include a mix of entree and dessert recipes.
+Each kit is organized around a theme—think global cuisine, green cooking, holidays, or even movies and camping— and may include a mix of entree and dessert recipes.
 It’s important to know that you’ll need to shop for your own ingredients with this box.
 The instant satisfaction — Let’s cook this right now! — isn’t there, but part of being a chef is learning to budget and plan, too, right?

-You can get Raddish boxes shipped to your child each month for as low as $20/month depending on how many months you sign up for, and if you join as a member, you get a free Raddish apron for your child too.
+You can get Raddish boxes shipped to your child each month for as low as $24/month depending on how many months you sign up for, and if you join as a member, you get a free Raddish apron for your child too.